yusuftalhaklc/countries-mvvm/README.md

 # Countries
-In this project i will use this ;
+In this project i will use these ;
 <pre>
 MVVM ✔